Stop hounding me for content, you fiends!

 I couldn’t get to the comic shop this week, because I was donating my kidneys, spleen, pancreas, liver, lungs and heart to poor sick children, or something, so no comic reviews from me today.
 Go search the lovely blogosphere if that is what your heart desires.

-While recovering from impossibly saintly organ donation, I watched the second part of the Cybermen story in Dr Who.
-This has definitely been the weakest so far: it was stretched to fill two episodes, just so we could have the cool cliffhanger of old; Roger Lloyd-Pack was hamming it something chronic as the villain; the emotional scene between Rose and Mickey at the end was let down by the fact that they can’t act; and the whole thing kept on reminding me of Buffy.
-I’m not saying that Buffy is the origins of all good fantasy/sci-fi television, but it is certainly the role model for the new Dr Who, in its approach and attitude.
-The recent story set in the school, which had wonderfully emotive and resonant aspect of the Sarah Jane plot, had a main plot that felt like an unused idea from Buffy.
+While recovering from impossibly saintly organ donation, I watched the second part of the Cybermen story in Doctor Who.
+This has definitely been the weakest so far: it was stretched to fill two episodes, just so we could have the cool cliffhanger of old; Roger Lloyd-Pack was hamming it something chronic as the villain; the emotional scene between Rose and Mickey at the end was let down by the fact that they can’t act; and the whole thing kept on reminding me of Buffy the Vampire Slayer.
+I’m not saying that Buffy is the origins of all good fantasy/sci-fi television, but it is certainly the role model for the new Doctor Who, in its approach and attitude.
+The recent story set in the school, which had the wonderfully emotive and resonant aspect of the Sarah Jane plot, had a main plot that felt like an unused idea from Buffy.
 It wasn’t helped by having Anthony Head in it.
-Then, the Cybermen story felt like it was a two-episode attempt to justify Mickey in the vein of the Zeppo episode of Buffy, where Xander finds some self-respect among the people with powers.
+Then, the Cybermen story felt like it was a two-episode attempt to justify Mickey in the vein of the ‘Zeppo’ episode of Buffy, where Xander finds some self-respect among the people with powers.
 Ah well, hope they have something better next week.

 Talking about television, I meant to mention Feel The Force.